huffgabe/mpv-scripts/README.md

 ### Changes:
 * Works with any subtitle file, including internal subtitles.
 External files can have any name and be from any location.
-* Supports changes to the sub delay.
+* Supports adjustments to the sub delay.
 * Removed reading practice mode.

 ### Todo: